xialigang/md2slides/README.md

 # Description

 Markdown is found to be easy for writing notes.
 I want to use it for presentation as my life is filled with meetings and slides.
-This little tool is to converte a markdown-like file to latex slides.
+This little tool is to convert a markdown-like file to latex slides.
 With pdflatex installed, a PDF output is available.

 # How to get it ?